 Testing for HBV and HCV will be performed at Screening (HBsAg and HCAb).
 Persons positive for these tests will not be enrolled in the study and will be referred to their primary provider for management.
-Persons with a positive HCV Ab test at Screening will be excluded from the study, even if HCV RNA is undetectable.
-At Enrollment, participants will be tested for Hepatitis B surface antibody (HBsAb), and Hepatitis B core antibody (HBcAb).
+Persons with a positive HCV Ab test at Screening will be excluded from the study.
+Participants will be tested for Hepatitis B surface antibody (HBsAb), and Hepatitis B core antibody (HBcAb, total).
 Participants who do not have evidence of immunity to HBV (e.g., negative HBsAb) will be provided HBV vaccination.
-For participants who do not have evidence of HBV immunity at Enrollment, HBV testing should be repeated at the discretion of the IoR or designee during the study if clinically indicated, if the participant has elevated AST/ALT results (elevated level at discretion of IoR or designee), or if the participant expresses a concern about having acquired HBV infection after enrollment.
-Refer to the SSP Manual for persons who have a positive result for HBcAb only.
+Refer to the SSP Manual for persons who have a positive result for HBcAb (total) only.